SpagoBILabs/SpagoBI/doc/admin/diagnosis.md

 exact point of failure and a possible solution.
 Such specific testing is out of the scope of this section.

-Please report any bug or problem with SpagoBI by [opening and issue in github.com](https://github.com/EngineeringSPA/SpagoBI/issues/new).
+Please report any bug or problem with SpagoBI by [opening and issue in JIRA](https://spagobi.eng.it/jira/secure/Dashboard.jspa).

 ## Resource Availability

-Although we haven't done yet a precise profiling on SpagoBI, tests done in our development and testing environment show that a host with 2 CPU cores and 8 GB RAM is fine to run SpagoBI with MySQL server.
+Although we haven't done yet a precise profiling on SpagoBI, tests done in our development and testing environment show that a host with 2 CPU cores and 8 GB RAM is the minimum configuration to run SpagoBI with MySQL server.

 [Top](#top)

 ## Remote Service Access

 SpagoBI can run *standalone*, it's a Business Intelligence Application and it can grab the data from different data sources.
-Thus, it is loosely coupled to other FIWARE GEs.
+However, when considering its use in the FIWARE platform, below is a list of the GEs that typically can be connected to SpagoBI usage:

-However, considering its use in the FIWARE platform, below is a list of the GEs that typically can be connected to the broker:
+* [Identity Management - KeyRock](http://catalogue.fiware.org/enablers/identity-management-keyrock) : SpagoBI can use authentication and authorization mechanism provided by the Identity Manament.
+Check the [admin manual](https://github.com/EngineeringSPA/SpagoBI/tree/master/doc/admin/README.md)

-* [Orion Context Broker OCB](https://github.com/telefonicaid/fiware-orion) : it can query and analyze the data from OCB and it can be notified if the data changes.
+* [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) : SpagoBI can query and analyze the data coming from Orion and it can be notified if the data changes.
 Check the [NGSI manual](https://github.com/EngineeringSPA/SpagoBI/blob/master/doc/user/NGSI/README.md)
-* CKAN: it can query and analyze the data from CKAN portal.
+* CKAN: SpagoBI can query and analyze the data from CKAN portal.
 Check the [CKAN manual](https://github.com/EngineeringSPA/SpagoBI/blob/master/doc/user/CKAN/README.md)

 [Top](#top)